ansh-03/Ab-initio_COVID_Analysis/README.md

 # Ab-initio_COVID_Analysis
-Compared the shortcomings of FGENESV and VGAS in case Covid-19 genome analysis Made this project with the Apoorva Gupta(aka mr-sesquipedalian).
+Compared the shortcomings of FGENESV and VGAS in case Covid-19 genome analysis.
+Made this project with the Apoorva Gupta(aka mr-sesquipedalian).